 Should I visit Huaraz?
 Should I do the Huayhuash trek?

-We honestly think that if you’re reasonably fit and you love being around mountains – you should definitely NOT skip Huaraz to do one of the many treks this area has to offer.
+We honestly think that if you’re reasonably fit and you love being around mountains – you should definitely get yourself to Huaraz, Peru to do one of the many treks this area has to offer.
 This area around Huaraz is so beautiful we could’ve stayed for much longer.
 Only the onset of winter drove us away to chase the summer further south.
+We also loved the trekking possibilities around Cuzco, but to be honest… we still prefer Huaraz.
+It’s wilder.
+It’s more rewarding.
+It’s more in all the right ways.

 Now whether or not you should do the Huayhuash Trek, well hopefully we’ve answered some of the questions you might have.